 In the minimalism world, we consider non-essential things clutter.
 This could be physical possessions, relationships, commitments in your calendar, messages in your inbox, or anything excessive and unnecessary.

-But perhaps the worst form of clutter is debt.
-I repeat the worst form of clutter is debt.
+But perhaps the worst kind of clutter is debt.
+I repeat the worst kind of clutter is debt.

 Think about it.
 When you have physical clutter in your home, it’s suffocating.
 You waste time trying to find things when you need them.
 You run out of space, and your dining table becomes storage instead of a dining table, your garage becomes storage instead of a garage, and so forth.